Charging type connectors

-Note: The cable you use to charge at home or carry with you to charge at public charging points will have a Type 1 or Type 2 plug on one end that fits with your vehicle’s connection.
-A Type 1 plug is a 5-pin design and has a latch that keeps the plug in place to prevent it from being dislodged from the charger socket, while the Type 2 models, with 7-pin design do not have these latches.
-Instead, the vehicles that have Type 2 plugs have a locking pin that locates and keeps the plug secure and in place.
+Note: The cable you use to charge at home or carry with you to charge at public charging points will have a Type 1 or Type 2 plug on one end that fits with your vehicles connection.
+A Type 1 plug is a 5-pin design and has a latch that keeps the plug in place to prevent it from being dislodged from the charger socket, while the Type 2 models, with 7-pin design, do not have these latches.
+Instead, the vehicles that have Type 2 plugs have a locking pin that locates and secures the plug in place (see below images).

 Charging rates